Therkelsen/msg-realism-compatibility/README.md

      ```

 6. **Create a Pull Request**
-   - Go to the original repository on GitHub.
+   - Go to this repository on GitHub.
    - Click on the "New Pull Request" button.
-   - Select the branch you created from your forked repository and compare it with the main branch of the original repository.
+   - Select the branch you created from your forked repository and compare it with the main branch of the repository.
    - Click on "Create Pull Request" and provide a descriptive title and comment about your changes.

 7. **Wait for Review**